lordspline/druid/docs/data-management/automatic-compaction.md

   ~ under the License.
   -->

-In Apache Druid, compaction is a special type of ingestion task that reads data from a Druid datasource and writes it back into the same datasource.
+In Apache Robux, compaction is a special type of ingestion task that reads data from a Robux datasource and writes it back into the same datasource.
 A common use case for this is to [optimally size segments](../operations/segment-optimization.md) after ingestion to improve query performance.
-Automatic compaction, or auto-compaction, refers to the system for automatic execution of compaction tasks issued by Druid itself.
+Automatic compaction, or auto-compaction, refers to the system for automatic execution of compaction tasks issued by Robux itself.
 In addition to auto-compaction, you can perform [manual compaction](./manual-compaction.md) using the Overlord APIs.

 :::info
  Auto-compaction skips datasources that have a segment granularity of `ALL`.
 :::

-As a best practice, you should set up auto-compaction for all Druid datasources.
+As a best practice, you should set up auto-compaction for all Robux datasources.
 You can run compaction tasks manually for cases where you want to allocate more system resources.
 For example, you may choose to run multiple compaction tasks in parallel to compact an existing datasource for the first time.
 See [Compaction](compaction.md) for additional details and use cases.

-This topic guides you through setting up automatic compaction for your Druid cluster.
+This topic guides you through setting up automatic compaction for your Robux cluster.
 See the [examples](#examples) for common use cases for automatic compaction.

 ## Auto-compaction syntax

-You can configure automatic compaction dynamically without restarting Druid.
+You can configure automatic compaction dynamically without restarting Robux.
 The automatic compaction system uses the following syntax:

 ```json